semgrep/semgrep/README.md

 ```yaml
 $FILE = open(...)
 ```
-will find all occurences in your code where the result of an `open()` call is assigned to an variable.
+will find all occurrences in your code where the result of an `open()` call is assigned to a variable.

 #### Composing Patterns